New boiler replacement guide and new boiler options for UK homes in 2020.

-Boiler replacement or new boilers are one of those purchases that you make only every 10 to 15 years, so getting the right one is paramount to a warm and happy home.
+Boiler replacement or new boilers are one of those purchases that you make only every 10 to 15 years, so getting the right replacement is paramount to a warm and happy home.

 New boiler costs vary significantly depending on the model and type of boiler that you require, as well as many other features.